 I’ll think twice before ordering from 36Boutiques again, partly because I can’t really afford most of what they’re selling (but that’s just me, being unemployed and all :)).

 I also gave Zando a go.
-No problem with the shipping of my order, but huge problem with the sizing, in that, despite taking the size I normally would in an actual site, the shirt was too small.
+No problem with the shipping of my order, but a huge problem with the sizing, in that, despite taking the size I normally would in an actual site, the shirt was too small.
 A pity, since I really liked it.
-I decided to return the item at my own cost through the Post Office, since I didn’t want a courier bungle-up again.
-Of course it took forever for the package to reach Zando, but once it did the refund was quick (although I did have to query this via Twitter again, after a mail I sent remained unanswered).
+I decided to return the item at my own cost through the Post Office since I didn’t want a courier bungle-up again.
+Of course, it took forever for the package to reach Zando, but once it did the refund was quick (although I did have to query this via Twitter again, after a mail I sent remained unanswered).
 I’m also not sure I’ll shop with Zando again, with the possible exception of shoes.
 They also have great discounts on various products, just about every day, and they have the option of payment on delivery.

 I placed my order on Tuesday afternoon, again using Payfast painlessly, and prepared for at least a week’s wait.
 About 18 hours later my parcel-taker-inner informed me that my dress had been delivered.
 I was stunned!
 And when I took my tissue paper wrapped dress out of the neat SARIE.com little backpack and tried it on, it fitted perfectly!
 I wore it to my second day at the new job (technically I’m still unemployed, since I don’t earn an income, but gaining loads of experience), and received lots of compliments.